 Does Facebook enhance your self-esteem or does the popular method of connecting with people and "making friends," actually detract from a strong sense of self and promote narcissistic behavior?
 There appears to be conflicting perceptions and evidence regarding this question.

-Facebook has more than 750 million users worldwide.
+Facebook has about 1 billion users worldwide.
 It facilitates people keeping in touch online with a network of "friends" and the size of these networks varies from a handful to hundreds of thousands.
 One of the things that has not been clear is whether there is any relationship between the number of friends a person has and the number of their real-life friends.
 Some experts have observed anecdotally that social network friends are very different than real-life friends.

 To provide a more scientific perspective, researcher Geraint Rees, and his colleagues at the University College of London examined the fMRI brain scans of 125 frequent Facebook users.
 After the scans, the number of online and offline friends were recorded.
 The researchers reported that the typical subject had on average, 300 friends on Facebook.
 They concluded that having more friends online did not significantly make particular regions of the brain larger or more active.
 However, the researchers concluded there was a positive correlation between the number of friends the subjects had online with the number of friends they had offline.